 National Carnival Overview

-The Carnival with all states and territories competing for a honours in 5 age groups is not only Footy at it ‘s best, but a family event like no other.
-Players, families, supporters and officials enjoy magnificent locations, accommodation and social event spread out over 10 days in early late September / October.
-With 3 games over 10 days culminating in a gala presentation night, the national carnival is open to all registered players in the AFL masters competition.
+With all states and territories competing for honours in five age groups, the Carnival is not only footy at its best, but a family event like no other.
+Players, families, supporters and officials enjoy magnificent locations, accommodation and social events spread out over 10 days in late September / early October.
+With three games over 10 days culminating in a gala presentation night, the National Carnival is open to all registered male players in the AFL Masters competition, and all female players wishing to participate.